shubhadapaithankar/Prediction-of-Bike-Rental-Count/README.md

 * [__Mean Absolute Error__](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_absolute_error.html)

-There are a large number of machine learning models used in the prediction of the demand for __Washington Bikes__.
+There are a large number of machine learning models used in the prediction of the demand for `Bikes`.
 Below are the models that were used for prediction.

 * [__Deep Neural Networks__](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html)
 * [__K Nearest Neighbors__](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsRegressor.html)